-- General Chemistry by Ebbing 10th Edition - Chemistry 0110 Review if you were not in SC 0110 last semester. - CH 0130 lab manual - Lab coat - Lab notebook (250 page coiled notebook is fine do not spend the money on a real lab notebook) - Non-programmable calculator this is the only electronic device allowed during tests or exams. - 10 quad to 1 cm graph paper are also required.
+- \\\ General Chemistry by Ebbing 11th Edition or 10th - \\\ Chemistry 0110 Review if you were not in SC 0110 last semester. - CH 0130 lab manual - Lab coat - Lab notebook (250 page coiled notebook is fine do not spend the money on a real lab notebook) - \\\ Non-programmable calculator this is the only electronic device allowed during tests and exams. - 10 quad to 1 cm graph paper are also required.

-SUPPLEMENTARY TEXTS: These textbooks are available in the A-205.
+SUPPLEMENTARY TEXTS: These textbooks are available on reserve in the library

 Chemistry 0110 Review by Fraser

-Chemistry: A Study of Matter by Dorin Introductory Chemistry: Zumdahl Basic Chemistry by Seese and Daub 7th Edition Chemistry: A Basic Introduction by Miller 4th Edition
+Chemistry: A Study of Matter by Dorin

+Introductory Chemistry: Zumdahl

+Basic Chemistry by Seese and Daub 7th Edition

+Chemistry: A Basic Introduction by Miller 4th Edition